epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 results_bangladesh <-  fitFeatureModel(normed_bangladesh, mod) # Check: ?results_bangladesh
 ```

-After finding the features with a log-fold changes, we push those changes to an MRexperiment that is aggreagted to "species" level and then explore the hiearchy.
-We now have the list of features that have a log fold-change greater than 2 and an adjusted p-value less than .1 between case and control samples from Bangladesh.
+We can then extract a list of bacterial classes that have a log fold-change greater than 2 and an FDR adjusted p-value less than .1 between dysentery case and control samples from Bangladesh.
+Once we have this list of differentially abundant classes, we propagate them to an MRexperiment at "species" level to visualize and explore these results.
 The differential abundance cutoff can be set to a different threshold and the aggregation level can also be changed to examine the dataset.

 ```{r, eval=FALSE}
 logFC_bangladesh <- MRcoefs(results_bangladesh, number = nrow(normed_bangladesh))